Dimer-dimer correlations at the rough-smooth boundary: Discussion

 which has zero or no decay.

 \emph{Regime IV}.
 As $r$ varies from $m/((\sigma_1+\sigma_2)\varphi_c)$ to $r_n$,

 which oscillates and decays like $1/r^2$.

 Hence we see that for $\theta>-\pi/4$ close to $-\pi/4$, there are two distinct exponential decay rates; a faster exponential decay in Regime I followed by a slower exponential decay in Regime II.
-As we vary the angle $\theta$ closer to $-\pi/4$, Regime II increases in size, and the decay in Regime II changes from exponential decay to a decay like $1/\sqrt{r}$.
+As we vary the angle $\theta$ closer to $-\pi/4$, Regime II increases in size, and the decay in Regime II changes from exponential decay to a decay like $1/\sqrt{r}$. \begin{remark} A simpler expression can be given for the product $g_-(\theta)g_+(\theta)$ that appears when one expands the product over $q$ in \eqref{corrarbangle}.
+This comes into the formula for Regime I \eqref{regime1general}.
+Through some manipulation one can show the identity